Christian-Karlsson-CK/Radio-contolled-airplane-system/README.md

 If the joystick x axis is pulled to the right reading 4095, y axis also reads 4095??
 Should be ~2650.SOLVED: joystick voltage should not be 5V but use the 3.3v instead as the ADC can no tread up to 5V.

+Learnings:
+Clock frequenzy on the SPI communication needs to be set to the same value for both the Atmega328p and ESP32.

+A big problem that I did not know about is that the NRF24L01 will always send back the FIFO_STATUS register first on every new command from the SPI transmitted to it.
+When the FIFO_STATUS is empty and it will be return a decimal value of 14.
+It took many hours to find out this.